Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/common_email_features/feature_redirections/guide.en-gb.md

 In the `Email accounts`{.action} tab, click the `...`{.action} button to the right of the email address concerned.
 Then click `Configure aliases`{.action} (or `Manage aliases`{.action}).

 Click the `...`{.action} button to the right of the alias concerned, in the alias management menu.
-Finally, click `Delete alias`{.action}
+Finally, click `Delete alias`{.action}.

 ![emails](images/email-alias04.png){.thumbnail .w-640}